prodo-dev/plz/README.md

 at the same time.

 You can use `plz run --parameters a_json_file.json` to pass parameters to your program.
-Passing parameters this way has the advantage that the parameters are stored in the metadata and can be queried.
+Passing parameters this way has two advantages:
+- the parameters are stored in the metadata and can be queried (see the description of `plz history` below)
+- you can use `plz rerun --override-parameters some_json_file.json` and run exactly the same execution but with different parameters, which helps running experiments in a systematic fashion.

 There's also `plz history`, returning a json mapping from execution ids to to metadata.
 If you write json files in a specific directory (see